nikgora/recipeMLKer/README.md

 - Report suspicious content or behavior to moderators.
 - Provide feedback to developers for continuous improvement.

+## Artificial Intelligence Integration
+RecipeMaker incorporates artificial intelligence (AI) to enhance user experience and recipe quality.
+AI algorithms analyze recipes submitted by users, checking for accuracy, completeness, and potential issues.

+Additionally, the project has a reporting system where the AI system assists moderators by analyzing recipes, that users wish to publish, for suspicious content.

+The moderator's role is to review recipes that have been flagged by users and analyzed by the AI system for suspicious content.
+Based on their review, the moderator will make a decision to either approve or reject the recipe for the publication.

 ## Contributors
 - Mykola Gora
 - Liliia Kulabukhova